Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Preliminaries

 \subsection{Heat kernel and related bounds}

 Recall that $\cP$ is the Markov transition semigroup associated to the process $L$.
-Quite often we would apply the following simple observation.
+Quite often we use the following simple observation.
 For any measurable bounded function $f\colon\R^d\to\R^d$, $0\leq s\leq t$, and any $\F_s$-measurable random vector $\xi$ one has

 We now formulate some consequences of \ref{A:1}-\ref{A:3} in the form that they are actually used in the proofs. \begin{proposition} Suppose that \ref{A:1} and \ref{A:2} hold.
 Then for every $\eps>0$, $\beta\ge0$, $\rho$ as below, $\mu\in(\eps,1+\eps]$, $\mu\ge(\beta-\rho)/\alpha$ there exists a constant $N=N(\alpha,\beta,\mu,\eps,\rho)$ such that the following holds for any $f\in\C^\beta$: